-On September 4, 2002, the Company filed tariffs to officially change its name from United Cities Gas Company to Atmos Energy Corporation.
+1 On September 4, 2002, the Company filed tariffs to officially change its name from United Cities Gas Company to Atmos Energy Corporation.
 Tariff Filing No. 2002-0967.

-4-7-.03(vii).
+4-7-.03(vii).2 Total annual savings accruing to Atmos is capped at \$1.25 million.
 The specific details of the Incentive Plan are included in United Cities Performance Based Ratemaking Mechanism Rider, which was issued on March 16, 1999 and was effective on April 1, 1999.
 A copy of this tariff is attached to the report as Attachment 1.

-During its audit of the April 1, 2000 to March 31, 2001 plan year, Staff identified six (6) findings amounting to a net over-recovery of \$580,742, four (4) of which were contested by the Company.
-The Consumer Advocate filed its petition to intervene on April 15, 2002.
-The litigation of this docket was protracted, culminating with the filing of the Initial Order of Hearing Officer on the Merits on March 14, 2006.
+During its audit of the April 1, 2000 to March 31, 2001 plan year, Staff identified six (6) findings amounting to a net over-recovery of \$580,742, four (4) of which were contested by the Company.3 The litigation of this docket was protracted, culminating with the filing of the Initial Order of Hearing Officer on the Merits on March 14, 2006.
 Atmos filed a motion for TRA Review of the Hearing Officer's Order on May 3, 2006.
 On May 13, 2008, the TRA issued its Order Affirming, in Part, and Vacating, in Part the Hearing Officer's Initial Order.
-Atmos was ordered to file all outstanding PBR reports.
+Atmos was ordered to file all outstanding PBR reports.4